The prospect of hiking the Inca Trail terrified me.

 You see, I am, at my core, a couch potato who loves food and travel but hates intentional exercise.
 So while fitness freaks or regular climbers might be dismissive and say the trail is easy, I suspected my experience would be different.
 Not to mention, there was the x-factor of the altitude.
 I had no idea what to expect, so my expectation morphed into fear.

 When scared, putting my head down and pushing through as hard as possible is the only thing I know to do.
 So in the days before we hit the trail, I forced Backpack Mister to hike maniacally up and down the steps from Miraflores to the water’s edge, multiple times, day after day, with a full pack.
 He was a good sport about it.
+We’d been training for six months, and yet, I needed more to reassure my panicked brain.

-But it wasn’t until we were in Lima, standing on the waterfront, conversing with a random Minnesotan that I realized what we were in for.
+But it wasn’t until we were in Lima, standing on the waterfront, conversing with a random traveler from Minnesota that I realized what we were in for.
 If you aren’t familiar with the Minnesota way of speaking, you may not get this.
 I was raised in Minnesota, so I speak the language fluently.
 Minnesotans are understated.
 Prone to stoicism.
 So opposed are they to self-congratulatory behavior, hyperbole or overzealousness, even the best meal will result in only a pat to the belly and a simple, “Not bad.”

 So it was on a damp day in Lima, with the cool spray from the ocean on my face, that a Twin Cities man who had hiked the Inca Trail said three words that terrified me to my core.
 He didn’t even look me in the eyes, just stared out over the pewter water.
 And then, he spoke.